 4. Qualifying Debt and Debt Service

 LRAP recognizes debt service only on law school student loans approved and recognized by NYU.
-Law school student loans include formal educational debt disbursed within certified student loan programs and used to fund educational expenses in pursuit of the JD degree.
+Law school student loans only include formal educational debt from certified student loan programs.
+The loans must be used to fund educational related expenses in pursuit of the JD degree and incurred or disbursed during the academic year for which the loans are intended.
 LRAP does not recognize other debt including parental loans, personal loans (from financial institutions or individuals), and consumer debt (including credit card and home equity loans).
 Loans to cover bar-related expenses up to $10,000 may be covered if all other criteria are met for determining qualifying debt.

 The amount of debt qualifying for consideration by the Program (“Qualifying Debt”) is the lesser of: